 Is Online Sports Betting Legal In Utah?

 Utah players can legally enjoy real money sports betting as long as the site they are betting at is legitimately licensed, subject to genuine regulatory oversight, and is located offshore.
-The state and federal gambling laws make it illegal to own or operate a bookie or sportsbook as a business, but it does not make it illegal to place bets as a player.
-Since it is illegal to own or operate an online sportsbook in Utah or any other state in the US, we recommend that you restrict your betting to those sportsbooks that are operating legally within the industry offshore.
+The state and federal gambling laws make it illegal to own or operate a bookie or sportsbook without a license, but it does not make it illegal to place bets as a player.
+Since there are no domestic sportsbooks in Utah, we recommend that you restrict your betting to those sportsbooks that are operating legally within the industry offshore.